Table of Contents

 Yalda Night Customs

-Watermelon, like pomegranate, is one of the most special fruits of Yalda Night.
+Watermelon, like pomegranate, is one of the most special fruits of this night.
 You should know that watermelon is a summer fruit, so in addition to its bright color, it is a reminder of the heat of summer and also a symbol of the sun.
 Of course, other fruits and citrus fruits such as oranges, apples, persimmons, pears, or pumpkins are used.

-Delicious nuts and snacks on Yalda night: Special nuts and snacks such as pistachio kernels, almonds, walnuts, hazelnuts, and dried berries and figs are one of the most important options for snacks on Yalda Night.
+Special nuts and snacks such as pistachio kernels, almonds, walnuts, hazelnuts, and dried berries and figs are some of the most important options for snacks as Yalda Night food.
 As you know, long-term storage of fruits was not easy in the past, so many fruits were dried to consume and store.

 The Yalda Night ritual is performed in the same old way in the cities, and the families put the purchased gifts in a large tray and go to the bride’s house.
 The customs of the bride’s birthday night are common among Iranians and usually have the same generalities, but according to the culture of each region, there is a difference of taste in buying gifts, and these gifts sometimes increase or decrease.

 In general, this night had a religious aspect for the Iranians and was sacred, and they asked the sun god for light and blessing to enjoy the winter, and fresh and dried fruits and other things on the table were an allegory of the blessed spring and summer.
 They spent the whole night in the light and fire and so that no evil would penetrate them.